 The Basketball Hall of Fame preserves the game’s legacy.
 And it promotes those who will be a part of that legacy in the future.

-Through its college awards (Abdul-Jabbar, Cousy, Erving, Lieberman, Malone and West) recognizing the best in college basketball.
+Through its college awards (Abdul-Jabbar, Cousy, Erving, Lieberman, Malone and many more) recognizing the best in college basketball.
 The Spalding Hoop Hall Classic and Hoop Hall West each year bring the best of the best of nationally ranked high school basketball talent to compete together.
 Tomorrow’s leaders meet today.
 They play in the shadow of the game’s greats.

 Through partnerships.
 Grassroots competition like that hosted by Basketbull, the Hall’s strategic partner, attracts over 15,000 youth per year to its camps and clinics.
 Many games are played on the Hall of Fame’s Jerry Colangelo Court of Dreams.

 Tomorrow’s record-setters, tomorrow’s Hall of Famers, see the living legacy preserved at the Hall today.
 As they grow as players, they see the foundation provided for them.

 The Hall recognizes great players from the game’s past, great coaches, great supporters of the game.
 It recognizes Early African-American Pioneers of the game who fought through discrimination.